-Academic year 2018-19
+Academic year 2019-20

 Subject 11154 - To be or not to be: an analysis

 of written expressions of identity from

-a c
+ас

 Group Group 1

-Mobile phones and other electronic devices are NOT allowed in the classroom.
-Laptops or tablets are acceptable ONLY if used for purposes related to classroom activity.
-No electronic device whatsoever (including computers) is allowed in the classroom during exams/ practical sessions, unless otherwise specified by the lecturer (e.g., if the practical session entails use of the Internet for pedagogical purposes).

 Frau en elements d'avaluació

-In accordance with article 33 of Academic regulations, "regardless of the disciplinary procedure that may be followed against the offending student, the demonstrably fraudulent performance of any of the evaluation elements included in the teaching guides of the subjects will lead, at the discretion of the teacher, a undervaluation in the qualification that may involve the qualification of "suspense 0" in the annual evaluation of the subject".
+In accordance with article 33 of Regulation of academic studies, "regardless of the disciplinary procedure that may be followed against the offending student, the demonstrably fraudulent performance of any of the evaluation elements included in the teaching guides of the subjects will lead, at the discretion of the teacher, a undervaluation in the qualification that may involve the qualification of "suspense 0" in the annual evaluation of the subject".

 Lectures

 Modality Theory classes

 Technique Attitude scales (non-retrievable)

 Description Presentation of key aspects and concepts.
 All lectures will be based on PowerPoint presentations freely

 available from Campus Extens.

 Assessment criteria Assessment criteria: (1) whether the student participates when requested to do so; (2) whether the student participates spontaneously; (3) whether his/her contributions show interest; (4) whether such contributions can be taken as evidence of having completed compulsory reading assignments; (5) whether such contributions can be taken as evidence of complementary reading on the part of the student; and (6) whether the student's contributions somehow enrich class discussions.

-Final grade percentage: 15% for pathway A Final grade percentage: 0% for pathway B Seminars and workshops Modality Seminars and workshops Technique Attitude scales (non-retrievable) Description Seminars and workshops will require the student to apply the theory learnt in lectures to the literary works under analysis.
+Final grade percentage: 15% for pathway A Final grade percentage: 0% for pathway B Seminars and workshops Modality Seminars and workshops Technique Attitude scales (non-retrievable) Seminars and workshops will require the student to apply the theory learnt in lectures to the literary works Description under analysis.
 Reading assignments will apply.
 Assessment criteria Assessment criteria: (1) whether the student participates when requested to do so; (2) whether the student participates spontaneously; (3) whether his/her contributions show interest; (4) whether such contributions can be taken as evidence of having completed compulsory reading assignments; (5) whether such contributions can be taken as evidence of complementary reading on the part of the student; and (6) whether the student's contributions somehow enrich class discussions.
+Additionally, every effort will be made to offer talks and seminars by guest lecturers, if possible in cooperation with fellow UIB lecturers.
+Attendance and participation relating to such events will also be assessed under this category.